Mustafa Elitaş

 Mustafa Elitaş (5 January 1957, Kayseri) is a Turkish politician who served as the Economy Minister of Turkey from 24 November 2015 to 24 November 2016.

 Elitaş graduated from the Department of Economics and Public Finance of Ankara University in 1981.
-He serves as a Member of Parliament for the electoral district of Kayseri since November 2015, having previously served between 2002 and June 2015.
-He was appointed as new Economy Minister for the Republic of Turkey on 24 November 2015 by Prime Minister Ahmet Davutoğlu.
+He served as a Member of Parliament for the electoral district of Kayseri between November 2015 and May 2023, having previously served between 2002 and April 2015.
+He was appointed as the new Economy Minister for the Republic of Turkey on 24 November 2015 by Prime Minister Ahmet Davutoğlu.